 The process of making a multilayer PCB

 Several factors go into producing high-quality multilayer PCBs.
 The process involves specific steps necessary to ensure every aspect is covered.
 Since there are different types of multilayer boards, the manufacturing process may be different based on the unique design you want to achieve.
-Besides front end planning, the general procedure involves:
+Besides front-end planning, the general procedure involves:

-· Photo plotting – converts the photo data and converts it to the image pixel .
+· Photo plotting – converts the photo data and converts it to the image pixel.

 ·Imaging and DES (develop, etch, strip)

-– applies the primary image on to the PCB
+– applies the primary image onto the PCB.

 Automated optical inspection

-– inspects the layers of the multiplayer PCB before lamination
+– inspects the layers of the multiplayer PCB before lamination.

 · Oxide treatment and lamination – chemical treatment applied to the inner layers of the PCB.
-Lamination binds the different layers of copper and fiberglass together .
+Lamination binds the different layers of copper and fiberglass together.

 ·Drilling and electroless copper deposition – this process creates the required drill holes and trenches on the PCB.
-They are then covered by copper deposits .
+They are then covered by copper deposits.

 Electrical test, fabrication, micro-sectioning, and final inspection

 Manufacturers may also include other processes to achieve unique designs and specifications.
 Each step has a unique process that can be customized according to the production requirements.
 Manufacturers can also use different technologies in different phases.
-For instance, some use film plotting during the photo plotting process, while other special LDI (laser direct imaging).
+For instance, some use film plotting during the photo plotting process, while others special LDI (laser direct imaging).
 Inspection is also the key to any multilayer PCB.
 They help to ensure the board is functional and meets customer specifications.

 Making multilayer PCBs is a long process on paper.
 Front-end manufacturing usually takes the longest time and the manufacturer uses this phase to ensure all requirements, tooling, and dimensions are in order.
 In addition, several tests are conducted to troubleshoot and identify any errors in the design.
-If you are in the market for multilayer PCBs, it is recommendable to choose experienced and quality board manufacturers to ensure premium quality products.
-It is also essential to hire professional CAM engineers that can deliver unique solutions for your needs.
+If you are in the market for multilayer PCBs, it is recommended to choose experienced and quality board manufacturers to ensure premium quality products.
+It is also essential to hire professional CAM engineers who can deliver unique solutions for your needs.